A warm welcome awaits you in the shadow of Hadrian’s Wall

 Steel Rigg

 The cliff face of Steel Rigg is the most impressive example of how the Roman’s used the natural landscape of the region to their advantage when maximising defences.
-A visit to Steel Rigg will reward you with some of the best view points and walks on Hadrian’s Wall.
+As one of the most famous Hadrian's Wall landmarks, a visit to Steel Rigg will reward you with some of the best view points and walks on Hadrian’s Wall.
 Park your car at The Sill, the National Landscape Discovery Centre which has excellent exhibitions, a shop and a delicious cafe.
-Our Steel Rigg Wigwam cabin is a Running Water Wigwam with hot tub.

 Sycamore Gap

-One of the most photographed trees in the country, the Sycamore Gap has become a well-known image associated with Hadrian’s Wall and now also with Herding Hill Farm camping and glamping site.
+One of the most famous trees in the UK, Sycamore Gap become a well-known image associated with Hadrian’s Wall and now also with Herding Hill Farm camping and glamping site.
 It was the filming location for Kevin Costner’s 1991 movie, Robin Hood Price of Thieves.
 Milecastle 39, also known as Castle Nick is just to the left.
+Whilst sadly the tree itself was cut down in September 2023 in a mindless act of vandalism the site still produces amazing views and evocative memories and is still a ppular walk with guests.
 Sycamore Gap can be easily reached on a walk from The Sill, the National Landscape Discovery Centre which has excellent exhibitions, a shop and a delicious cafe.
-Our Sycamore Gap Wigwam near me is a Running Water Wigwam with hot tub.

 Vindalonda

 The Vindalonda Roman Fort and museum is one of Europe’s most important Roman archaeological sites and comprises 9 forts built on top of each other.
+It is the most popular Hadrian's Wall attraction in Northumberland.
 The site features the remains of a visible stone fort and excavations still take place here every year, with many archaeologists choosing to stay at Herding Hill Farm when they are on a dig.
-Our Vindolanda Wigwam cabin is a Big Chief Wigwam without hot tub.

 Wallsend and Segedunum